-Review and approve, require modifications in (to secure approval), or withhold approval of proposed significant changes regarding the use of animals in ongoing activities; and
+Review and approve, require (to secure approval), or withhold approval of proposed significant changes regarding the use of animals in ongoing activities; and

 Suspend any activity involving animals if it determines that it is not conducted in accordance with the specifications set forth in the Animal Welfare Act, the Guide, or the Rutgers University Assurance.
 A suspension may occur only after review of the matter at a convened meeting of a quorum of the Animal Care and Facilities Committee, and with the suspension vote of a majority of the quorum present.